 Visit the summit of Mauna Kea

-You’ll need 4WD to reach the summit yourself, but your other option is to book a tour that includes sunset at the summit followed by star gazing.
-I can’t think of a better way to spend a night in Hawaii.
+You’ll need 4WD to reach the summit yourself, but your other option is to book a Mauna Kea guided tour that includes sunset at the summit followed by star gazing.
+I can’t think of a better way to spend a night in Hawaii… can you?

-Go on a picnic
+Go on a picnic on the beach

-Pick up some snacks from Foodland or plate lunches from the restaurant recs below, head to any ‘Beach Park’ you see on your maps, and soak the view by the ocean under some palm trees.
+Pick up some snacks from Foodland or plate lunches from the restaurant recs below, head to any ‘Beach Park’ you see on your Google Maps app, and soak the view by the ocean under some palm trees.

 Drive north to visit other small towns

 Waimea is known as Hawaiian cowboy country and is home to rolling, green pastures, cattle, and ranches.
-There are a lot of food options here and is definitely an area worth checking out on your way to the coast or to Hilo.
+There are a lot of food options here and is an area worth checking out on your way to the coast or to Hilo.

 Ocean Rider Seahorse Farm

 The tour allows you to see baby seahorses, pregnant males, and sea dragons.
 They also have an aquarium where more than half the world’s seahorses are on display, as well as an interactive tide pool and a fish feeding station for the children.

-Big Island Circle Tour
+Take the Big Island Circle Tour

 The Big Island circle tour hits all the highlights of the stunning Big Island of Hawaii–making it possible to see many a good chunk of the island in one day, without worrying about logistics.
-While riding in a comfortable minibus, watch out the window as the landscape changes with every bend in the road, from tropical, misty valleys full of ferns to a barren, black lava coast.
+While riding in a comfortable minibus, watch out the window as the landscape changes with every bend in the road, from tropical, misty valleys full of ferns to a barren, black lava coast!

 Things To Do On The Big Island (Hilo)

 The ziplines on the Big Island usually connect several scenic points including lush rainforest and one or more waterfalls.
-Perfect for those looking for an aerial view of nature as well as a bit of adrenaline!
+It’s the perfect outdoor excursion for those looking for an aerial view of nature as well as a bit of adrenaline!

 Visit a botanical garden

-The Hilo and Hamakua coasts are filled with rainforest, waterfalls, and tropical flowers and these natural treasures can be most easily seen in one of the botanical gardens on the Big Island.
+The Hilo and Hamakua coasts are filled with rainforests, waterfalls, and tropical flowers and these natural treasures can be most easily seen in one of the botanical gardens on the Big Island.

 Hawaii Volcanoes National Park

-It’s one of the major landmarks on the Hilo side, and given the long trek from the Kona side, make sure to allocate plenty of time for hiking, checking out the lookouts, and exploring the visitors center.
-If you aren’t too keen on walking through this expansive park, check out this tour.
+It’s one of the major landmarks on the Hilo side, and given the long trek from the Kona side, make sure to allocate plenty of time for hiking, checking out the lookouts, and exploring the visitor’s center.

-Akaka Falls and Rainbow Falls
+See Akaka Falls and Rainbow Falls

 Akaka Falls, Hawaii’s most famous waterfall is about 11 miles north of Hilo.
 It’s over 400 feet tall and accessible via an easy half-mile hike through a lush jungle.